 Rural vs. urban customer location

-Generally, there is a consensus among researchers that there is a difference in customer behaviors between rural and urban areas (Sun and Wu 2004).
-In particular, a couple of studies in the FMCG sector have found that rural customers tend to be more loyal to the previously chosen company (Jha 2003; Sharma and Singh 2021).
+Generally, there is a consensus among researchers that there is a difference in customer behaviors between rural and urban areas (Sun and Wu, 2004).
+In particular, a couple of studies in the FMCG sector have found that rural customers tend to be more loyal to the previously chosen company (Jha, 2003; Sharma and Singh, 2021).
 The potential reason for such finding provided by the authors is a smaller choice of other options in the rural shops compared to urban ones.
 However, up to date, there were no studies that were meant to assess the differences between customer loyalty in urban and rural areas but aimed at the e-commerce sector.
 The findings from the FMCG sector do not have to translate directly, as in an online setting the customers are generally not limited by the availability of the brand in their area.

 A hypothesis worth checking is if the tendency to churn is dependent on whether the customer is living in a densely populated area.